BONUS: learn directory structure

 3 directories, 0 files

-• I change directory to one of the children of parent
+• I change directory to one of the children of doe

 the terminal shows

-• I list the contents of the folder
+• I show what is in the folder

 ls